ThePsychDr/Resident-Evil-7-21-helper/README.md

 # This tool is no longer going to be updated publicly - the actual game logic can be deduced through reframework - it will become 90-100% accurate once I implement the game logic.
 100% accurate if the cards dealt/ opponents you will face are predetermined through a fixed seed.
-I will only resume this public build if the rng factor is high enough/ even exists
+I will only resume this public build if the rng factor is high enough/ even exists or if there is a fixed seed based on something you can deduce ingame with no special tools.
+If you need to run a trace tool to find the seed I will not continue because it will only make it 100% accurate on pc where you can do whatever you want anyways. this was being built for the console versions of the game

 # If anyone else wants to complete it and release it please just give credit if you use my work as a base.